Climate Data Collection

 Series 3: Smithsonian Institution and U.S. Army Signal Service, 1872-1889

 The original part of the Climate Data Collection was donated to the Water Resources Archive by Nolan Doesken of the Colorado Climate Center in July 2008.
 Materials added as Subseries 2.2 were donated by Jim Wirshborn of Mountain States Weather Services in March 2010 (accession 2010015).
 Materials added as Subseries 1.2 (accession 2012070) were donated by Noah Newman of the Colorado Climate Center in January 2013.
 Materials added as Series 3 were given by Jim Wirshborn to Nolan Doesken who gave them to the Archive in July 2014.
 Subseries 2.2 was extended through 2016 with materials from Jim Wirshborn (accession 2016052), who gave a data spreadsheet as well.
-It was extended through 2017 with additional materials from Wirshborn (accession 2018009).
+It was extended through 2017 (accession 2018009) and 2019 (2018041 and 2019033) with additional materials from Wirshborn.
+The latter accession also extended Subseries 2.1 through 2019.

 Some data sheets in Subseries 2.2 have been scanned and are available through the Colorado State University Libraries website.
-In the electronic version of this document, direct links appear in context.
+In the electronic version of this document, direct links appear in context in some places.
 Some materials were digitized prior to donation.
 They are available on the National Oceanic and Atmospheric Administration's (NOAA) National Climatic Data Center website at http://www7.ncdc.noaa.gov/IPS.

 Processing was completed in September 2009.
 Materials were inserted in acid-free folders and rehoused in acid-free boxes.
 Staples and rubber bands were removed and replaced with plastic clips as needed.
 Self-stick notes were kept and placed on acid-free paper.
 Newspaper clippings and some other acidic materials were inserted between sheets of acid-free paper.
 Some blank documents and markers used previously by scanners were discarded.
-Processing of the Subseries 2.2 addition was completed in May 2010 and consisted mainly of replacing binders with acid-free folders.
+Processing of the original Subseries 2.2 addition was completed in May 2010 and consisted mainly of replacing binders with acid-free folders.
 Processing of the Subseries 1.2 addition was completed in May 2013 and consisted of replacing binders with acid-free folders and removing pages from plastic page protectors.
 Processing of the Series 3 addition was completed in April 2016 and consisted of inserting some sheets into polyester sleeves and all into oversize acid-free folders.
-Standard processing was completed in early 2017 on the 2016 accession, and in April 2018 for that year's accession.
+Standard processing was completed in early 2017 for the 2016 accession, in April 2018 for that year's accession, and in March 2023 for the October 2018 and the August 2019 accessions.

 - Guide to the Climate Data Collection